 CSS Neuse Civil War Museum

 At the CSS Neuse Civil War Museum, which is now located downtown, you will see the remains of the Confederate ironclad, the CSS Neuse.
 The museum's first floor offers visitors valuable insight into Kinston's location, the ship's historical significance, sailor life, and the ship's recovery.
-The mezzanine level boasts a range of exhibits that showcase the rich history of Lenoir County, including topics such as African Americans, textiles, mourning, and the Civil War in eastern North Carolina.
+The mezzanine level features a range of exhibits that showcase the rich history of Lenoir County, including topics such as African American history, textiles, mourning customs, and the Civil War in eastern North Carolina.
 Visitors will have the opportunity to delve into the history of Burnside's Expedition, Battles in Kinston during the war, and the end of the war in North Carolina.

 Governor Richard Caswell Memorial